boazblake/algebraic-fx/docs/index/variables/Task.md

 > **delay**(`ms`): \<`E`, `A`\>(`t`) => [`Task`](../type-aliases/Task.md)\<`E`, `A`\>

-Delay a Task’s execution by N milliseconds (abort-aware).
+Delay a Task's execution by N milliseconds (abort-aware).

 #### Parameters